1320 Cambridge Blvd.

 Give to an Existing Fund

 First, you may want to consider giving to an existing First Community Foundation fund.
 There are dozens of these, many of which support specific missions or programs at First Community (Akita, Missions, Heart to Heart, Worship and Arts, Education, Library, Facilities, etc.).
 Others are unrestricted and help fund maintenance or other emergency needs of the church.
-You’re welcome to review a list of the categories of these existing funds and consider contributing to one or more.
+You’re welcome to review a list of the areas impacted with these existing funds and consider contributing to one or more.

 Planned Giving Options

-If you are considering larger, long-term gifts that involve all or parts of your estate, the Foundation’s Director is available to consult with your family and financial advisors on other legacy-type giving options such as,
+If you are considering larger, long-term gifts that involve all or parts of your estate, we are available to consult with your family and financial advisors on other legacy-type giving options such as:

-• Bequest through your will: Good estate planning begins with a will.
+• Bequest through your Will: Good estate planning begins with a will.
 It represents written instructions, prepared in accordance with legal rules, directing how you want your assets distributed at death.
-A charitable organization may be named as beneficiary or you may decide to make a bequest through a dollar amount, specific property, or a percentage of your estate.
+A charitable organization may be named as beneficiary, or you may decide to make a bequest through a dollar amount, specific property, or a percentage of your estate.
+Your attorney will need our legal designation language.

-• Gifts of stock or securities: Stock that has increased or appreciated in value over more than a year can be a popular method for charitable giving.
+• Gifts of Stock or Securities: Stock that has increased or appreciated in value over more than a year can be a popular method for charitable giving.
 You might be able to avoid capital gains taxes and be eligible for a tax deduction for the full market value of the asset.
-Click HERE for more information.
+Your broker will need our stock transfer instructions.

 • Charitable Trusts: There are many kinds of trusts.
 Some are income-producing for the donor until death.
 Others can help lower estate or gift taxes and upon termination, the assets revert to a beneficiary.
 Trusts require consultation with one’s financial advisor.